4ngel2769/Helix/README.md

 ## About Helix

-<p>Helix is a multipurpose Discord bot created as a project for me to better understand and learn *JavaScript*, *TypeScript*, APIs, and more stuff about programming.</p>
+##### Helix is a multipurpose Discord bot created as a project for me to better understand and learn *JavaScript*, *TypeScript*, APIs, and more stuff about programming.

 ## Versions: